cherrera1990/LincOFinder/README.md

 # LincOFinder
 LincOFinder is a program designed to identify shared microsyntenic clusters surrounding lincRNAs between two species.

+**Introduction**
+Lon-Non coding RNAs (lnc-RNAs) take part in a wide range of cellular and developmental processes.
+Unfortunately, week sequence conservation of lnc-RNAs between two species makes comparisons by sequence homology difficult.
+This program aims to find lnc-RNAs that are conserved by their surrounding protein coding genes between two species.
+This conservation of a genomic neighborhood is called “synteny”.

+**lincOfinder**
+In a first step, an ordered gene file (see input section) has to be generate, where every gene of species A is sorted by its genomic position.
+A second column lists the corresponding orthologs of species B identified by BLAST (it may be useful to limit the number of orthologs based on E-values).
+Thus, each line contains a gene of species A and its corresponding, potential orthologs of species B, sorted by the coordinates of species B.

+In a first step of finding synteny, lincOfinder searches for linc-RNAs in the ordered gene file.
+Since synteny involves genes in close vicinity, lincOfinder then takes 3 genes upstream and 3 genes downstream of a linc-RNA in species A, together with all the orthologs of species B. Finally, a UPGMA clustering on the genomic positions is performed to find combinations of orthologs that are close together.
+In the best case, one would find a cluster of species B genes, where all the genes are their direct genomic neighbors.
+Given the fact, that the clustering was performed on species B gene positions but the selection of genes was based on the 6 lnc-RNA surrounding genes of species A, such a cluster could suggest synteny.
+In case there are multiple clusters, which are equal in their distance, lincOfinder reports the best cluster as the one with the orthologs closest to the lnc-RNA.
+LincOfinder additionally reports the standard deviation of the best cluster.
+This is not related to the clustering process, but facilitates to assess cluster distances by eye.
+Furthermore, all other possible clusters are part of the output.

 The main script usage is as follows **python3 find_synteny.py -s Input_order_orthologies.txt -o Output.out**

 -s sorted orthologs file